 One of my popular talk, The Voice of Nimea Kaya, approaches work with Ayahuasca from many angles – from the scientific aspects of the medicine to native stories and beliefs to cultural aspects and the nature of icaros.
 You can check out the themes and subjects of my lectures and workshops in the Talks section.

 Other things I love doing.
 I am also available as a speaker for conferences and discussion panels about art and photography, I work as photography curator for over 10 years and have supported multiple photographic and artistic initiatives.
+I have coordinated and curated numerous talks, exhibitions and portfolio reviews in between 2010 and 2019 during numerous art festivals in Ireland, Poland, UK, Italy and Canada and was present in a jury panel for URBAN International Photographic Award in Italy in 2017-2018.
 I run prism, a successful photographic curatorial collective operating worldwide.
 In 2011 I started to work as a personal intuitive life-coach and progressive trainer for groups and companies.